 We aim to provide a southern location for SCARC members to meet, socialise and hold our General Meeting nights.
-The club has some members to the north, though the majority of them are located to the south of O'Halloran Hill, spread throughout the Fleurieu Peninsula, through McLaren Vale down towards Victor Harbor and Goolwa.
+The club has some members to the north, though the majority of them are located to the south of O'Halloran Hill, spread throughout the Fleurieu Peninsula, towards McLaren Vale and down to Encounter Bay, Victor Harbor and Goolwa.

 Our home for the Clubrooms at the Seaford Meadows Scout Group, which will result in the group having a great JOTA/JOTI stations to operate.
 So listen out for VK5ARC at JOTA time for our operational station, allowing Scouts, Guides, etc to communicate throughout the Country and the World.